buttermilk

 Low carb

-These substitutes also are vegan.
+These substitutes are also vegan.

 The recipes under make 1 cup (240 mL) of buttermilk replacement.